Images of 9/11: A Visual Remembrance

 New York City firefighters’ search and rescue efforts at the World Trade Center.
 (Ron Agam/Getty Images)

 New York City firefighters take a rest from rescue operations.
-(Photo by Ron Agam/Getty Images)
+(Ron Agam/Getty Images)

 An unidentified New York City firefighter walks away from Ground Zero after the collapse of the Twin Towers.
 (Anthony Correia/Getty Images)